North Korea warns U.S. of 'very grave situation' over Biden speech

 Published

-“It is certain that the U.S. chief executive made a big blunder in the light of the present-day viewpoint."Full Article
+SEOUL, South Korea (AP) — North Korea on Sunday warned the United States will face “a very grave situation” and alleged President Joe...Full Article

-Citing President Biden's speech to Congress, North Korea says the United States will face a grave situation if it continues to..
+North Korea says the US would face a "very grave situation," claims Biden's speech indicates pursuing the hostile policy.

-A top North Korean official has offered a stark warning to the US following comments made by President Joe Biden and Jen Psaki..
+“It is certain that the U.S. chief executive made a big blunder in the light of the present-day viewpoint,” a North Korean..